-The first few days breastfeeding your new baby are like learning a new skill such as driving a car.
-You start out feeling overwhelmed and unsure but with practice, patience and good support you and your baby will learn how to breastfeed together.
+The first few days, nursing your new baby is like learning a new skill such as driving a car.
+You start out feeling overwhelmed and unsure but with practice, patience and good support you and your baby will learn together.

-Remember none of us started out as a confident race car driver!
+Remember that none of us started out as a confident race car driver!

 It’s normal to have questions, especially in the first week.